weizhang25/OpenJudge/docs/applications/select_rank.md

-# Select and Rank Models
+# Pairwise Evaluation for Model Selection

 Compare multiple model versions using pairwise evaluation to determine which performs best.
 This approach eliminates the need for absolute scoring by directly comparing responses head-to-head.

-**When to use:**
+---

+## When to Use

+Use pairwise evaluation for:

-- Comparing different model versions (v1 vs v2 vs v3)
+- **Model Selection** — Comparing different model versions (v1 vs v2 vs v3)
-- A/B testing prompt variations
+- **A/B Testing** — Testing prompt variations or system configurations
-- Selecting the best model for deployment
+- **Deployment Decisions** — Selecting the best model for production
-- Benchmarking against competitors
+- **Competitive Benchmarking** — Comparing against competitor models

 ---